Tony DeAngelo: Carolina Hurricanes

 On July 28, 2021, the Carolina Hurricanes signed DeAngelo to a one-year, $1 million contract.
 The signing was controversial among Hurricanes fans, who were aware of DeAngelo's reputation and lamenting the off-season departure of defenseman Dougie Hamilton, but after recording eight points in the first seven games of the season, DeAngelo was subject to cheers at PNC Arena.
 On October 30, DeAngelo registered his first Gordie Howe hat trick with a goal, an assist, and a fight with Reese Johnson of the Chicago Blackhawks.

 Philadelphia Flyers

 On July 8, 2022, the Hurricanes traded DeAngelo to the Philadelphia Flyers in exchange for a fourth-round selection in the 2022 NHL Entry Draft, a third-round pick in the 2023 draft, and a second-round pick in the 2024 draft.
-He agreed to terms on the same day, signing to a two-year, $10 million contract with the Flyers.
+He agreed to terms on the same day, signing a two-year, $10 million contract with the Flyers.
 On March 8, 2023, the NHL Department of Player Safety issued DeAngelo a two-game suspension for spearing Tampa Bay Lightning forward Corey Perry.

+After rumors that he would be traded back to Carolina, DeAngelo was placed on waivers for the purpose of a buyout on July 14.
+This made him the first player in NHL history to be bought out more than once, though he would later be joined by Ryan Suter in 2024.

+Second stint with Carolina

+Following his buyout, DeAngelo signed a one-year deal to return to the Hurricanes on July 24, 2023.

+SKA Saint Petersburg

+On September 23, 2024, DeAngelo signed a one-year contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL).
+In the 2024–25 season, DeAngelo added an instant offensive punch from the blueline and was selected to play in the KHL All-Star Game.

+On January 14, after three consecutive losses, and two games after being benched for the third period by coach Roman Rotenberg for what the coach described as a "hockey situation", DeAngelo and SKA mutually agreed to terminate his contract, officially for family reasons.
+He ended his tenure with SKA having recorded 6 goals and 32 points through 34 regular season appearances.

+New York Islanders

+On January 24, 2025, having returned to North America as a free agent, DeAngelo was signed to a one-year, league-minimum contract with the New York Islanders for the remainder of the 2024–25 NHL season.
+On July 1st, 2025, the Islanders signed DeAngelo to another one-year contract for the 2025-2026 season.